DarumaKlang/HoRaApp/README.md

 **To install Android Studio on Linux, follow these steps:**

 1. Unpack the `.tar.gz` file you downloaded to an appropriate location for your applications, such as within `/usr/local/` for your user profile or `/opt/` for shared users.

-For a 64-bit version of Linux, first install the required libraries for 64-bit machines.
+*__NOTE__ : For a 64-bit version of Linux, first install the required libraries for 64-bit machines.*

 2. To launch Android Studio, open a terminal, navigate to the `android-studio/bin/` directory, and execute `studio.sh`.
 3. Select whether you want to import previous Android Studio settings, then click **OK**.